Why is early diagnosis important?

 Almost 9 in 10 of lung cancer patients will survive their disease for at least a year if diagnosed at the earliest stage.
 This falls to around 1 in 5 people when lung cancer is diagnosed at the most advanced stage.

 Why are some cancers diagnosed late?

-- There can be delays in GPs referring patients on for tests or treatment.
+- There can be delays in referring patients for tests, or in getting an appointment at the hospital.